 The control options screen then appears, as shown next.
 Scroll down on that screen until you find the Equalizer option, under the Sound Settings heading, as we’ve done in the next screenshot.

 You should then see the equalizer slider screen, as shown next.

 Note the circled speaker name to which the adjustments on this screen pertain, the Living Room speaker.
 This lets us know that we’re gong to adjust the same speaker (Living Room) that we selected in the previous steps.

 Also note the bass and treble equalizer slider controls, also circled.
 These are what you’ll move around in the next step.

-8. Adjust the bass and treble levels on the screen above, by dragging the corresponding slider left (decreasing volume) or right (increasing volume).
+Raise or lower each of the bass and treble controls by dragging the corresponding slider left (decreasing volume) or right (increasing volume).
 Tap and hold immediately over the blue dot of the control you want to change.
 Then, while maintaining contact with the screen surface with your finger, slide that finger left or right to adjust.

 Changes in the audio output of the Home speaker should appear nearly instantaneous.
 If you don’t hear changing bass and treble sound characteristics while dragging these slider controls, you may have chosen the wrong speaker from the devices list.
 Verify that this screen indeed is controlling the speaker you wished, by checking its device name, again, as displayed in the upper left corner of the equalizer screen.

 There are no Submit buttons to press after you adjust these controls.
 Changes to them take immediate effect, and will remain in effect until the next time you move the bass and treble level sliders, even once you close the Google Home app.